 Faith says this empathy – a core value of Jefferson Center – is the best gift they can give.
 It means seeing others as people with stories and histories and we can care for them as a person.
 They feel this along with the teamwork among colleagues and the desire to see people succeed, both staff and clients, is what makes Jefferson Center so unique.

-An artist when not at work, Faith loves expressing themselves through their art.
-While other means of art such as animation, paint and sculpting are part of Faith’s work, their preferred medium is ink, and they participate annually in Inktober.
+The artist when not at work, Faith loves expressing themselves through their art.
+While other means of art such as animation, painting, and sculpting are part of Faith’s work, their preferred medium is ink, and they participate annually in Inktober.
 Inktober provides a word prompt each day through the month of October and they create an ink drawing (check out their incredible drawing from the word prompt “nest”)!

 No matter what, Faith’s compassion and empathy shine through and their desire to help others in all aspects of their life is evident.
 These and so much more are why we are so happy Faith is on the Jefferson Center team!